Colectica/curation/readme.md

 publishing data.
 The platform enables open access to data resources that have been fully reviewed and enhanced for long term usability and analysis.

-Development has been supported by the Yale Institute for Social and Policy Studies and Innovations for Poverty Action.
+Development has been supported by the Yale Institution for Social and Policy Studies and Innovations for Poverty Action.

 For further details, see the documentation at https://docs.colectica.com/curation/.